lokeshkoundal/VeloxStudy/README.md

 ## Contribution Guidelines

-We welcome contributions from anyone interested in enhancing our project!
+I welcome contributions from anyone interested in enhancing my project!
 Whether you're an experienced developer or just starting out, your contributions are valued and appreciated.

 If you'd like to contribute, please follow these guidelines: